Zohaibarfi/Android-Virtual-Devices/README.md

 # Android-Virtual-Devices
-This repository contains a project developed on an Android Virtual Device (AVD), focusing on automation of different tasks using pyhthon scripts and network traffic analysis using Python scripts and Mitmproxy.
+This repository contains a project developed on an Android Virtual Device (AVD), focusing on automation of different tasks using pyhthon scripts.

 # Environment
 This project was developed and tested on macOS.